Do you find yourself looking overseas for a new place to call home?

 - A non-refundable payment to Dominica’s Economic Development Fund of $100,000 USD

 Despite the slightly higher price, there are draw factors that make Dominica as valid a choice for relocation than any other nation, we’ll explore this more in a moment.

 So, which program is for me?

-So, if you are interested in finding out more about the pathway to citizenship through investment in either of the countries we've mentioned today, as well as other opportunities to develop your business, contact us today!
+So, if you are interested in finding out more about the pathway to residency through investment while on a budget, as well as other opportunities to develop your business, contact us today!
 Below this article, you will find a link to set up a free fifteen-minute consultation with us to discuss your options further.